weidongxu-microsoft/work-notes/design_review/sample-collection.md

 When SDK team releases the new package, release pipeline will automatically create a new release tag.

 For instance, Java release tag is "azure-resourcemanager_2.7.0".
-Golang release tag is "storage/armstorage/v0.1.1".
+Go release tag is "sdk/resourcemanager/containerservice/armcontainerservice/v0.2.1".
 Generally the release tag contains the package/module name and version.

 This step is already fully automated via release pipeline.